shanecoughlan/data-twist/README.md

 -----

-To use the current root solution as of 19th February 2013, execute a command with SCRIPT.rb <inputfile.name> <outputfile.name>
+To use the current root solution as of 19th February 2013, execute a command with "ruby output_sql3.rb"

+This will read "osm-website-central-matsue-min.osm.xml" and use "sql_format.sql" as a templete to write the output file.
+At the moment that is called "o_sql07.sql"

+There are those who say we don't think up sexy names for our files.
+They are wrong.

-Then load the <outputfile.name> into your Wordpress MySQL database.
+Anyway, load "o_sql07.sql" into your Wordpress MySQL database.
 Don't forget to install Wordpress and it's Geo Mashup plug-in first.

 Warning